Top-rated local movers that handle Billings to Aurora moves

 - Aurora’s population is about 110% greater than Billings.

-- Aurora's public transportation has a score of 6 out of 10 versus Billings's lower score of 3.
+- Aurora’s public transportation score of 6 out of 10 is higher than Billings’s score of 3.

 - Aurora is more walkable than Billings with a score of 43 out of 100 vs Billings’s 35 out of 100.

 - With a score of 53 out of 100, Aurora is more bike-friendly than Billings, which has a score of 47 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Aurora’s crime rate is higher than Billings with a score of 59.05 compared to Billings’s 48.63.
 This means that Aurora neighborhoods are safer than 59.05% of all U.S. neighborhoods, and Billings neighborhoods are safer than 48.63%.